Skip to content

 Faochaig — common questions

-Standard parking is at NG937302 near Fort William.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Park at NG937302 near Fort William.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

 No reliable coverage along Glen Elchaig or on the approach from Killilan — the deep glen and surrounding ridges shadow all networks.
 Brief EE/Vodafone returns on the upper ridge with a line toward Loch Long.
 Treat the day as fully off-grid and carry paper maps.